Advice for International Students

 - The factors to take into account in reaching a decision go beyond a choice of university and degree course.

-- Tuition fees vary between institutions, and many international students will need to be aware of visa requirements and work permit restrictions.
+- Tuition fees vary between institutions, and many international students will need to be aware of visa requirements, including English language qualifications, and work permit restrictions.

 - The application process – how and when to apply – is also important.

 - Then you will need to decide on your accommodation.